cuicorey/FINA4350-GroupProject/docs/README.md

     actions = ActionChains(driver)
     actions.move_to_element(element).perform()

-After the steps above, the driver will lead you to the page shown in Image1.2, click the button with a doc icon and quit the driver.
+After following the steps above, the driver will lead you to the page shown in Image1.2, click the button with a doc icon and quit the driver.

     element = driver.find_element(By.CSS_SELECTOR, "body")
     driver.find_element(By.CSS_SELECTOR, "tr:nth-child(1) .binderIcoSprite_doctype_word_img").click()